dobijaw/3po3/README.md

 ## Running the tests

-To run the test, enter in the terminal:
+To run the tests, enter in the terminal:

 ```
 npm test